 John C. Murray, Board Chairperson, has served in congregational pastoral ministry for 29 years: 12 years at Emma Mennonite Church in Topeka, Indiana and 17 years at Hesston Mennonite Church in Hesston, KS.
-He is a graduate of Hesston College, Goshen College, and Anabaptist Mennonite Biblical Seminary.
-He is currently enrolled in a masters degree program in Interfaith Action at Claremont Lincoln University.
+He is a graduate of Hesston College, Goshen College, Anabaptist Mennonite Biblical Seminary, and Claremont Lincoln University.
+He is currently Dean of Global Engagement at Hesston College, Hesston, Kansas.
 John is married to Krista and they have three adult children.

 Neil Frey, long time board member says, “When ask by Harvey to become a part of the board, I believed that God could use me there and that this is something that I could do while still working in Indiana.
 I have always had a burden for the less fortunate and this is a way that I can be part of spreading God’s love in a tangible way.
 I enjoy being part of something larger then what I can accomplish on my own and something that I believe can and will have an impact for Christ.”